travis-ci/travis.rb/README.md

 * Include commit message in desktop notifications.
 * Check if Notification Center or Growl is actually running before sending out notifications.
 * Better documentation for desktop notifications.
+* Improved handling of pusher errors when streaming.
+* Add ability to load archived logs from different host.
 * Make tests Ruby on Rubinius 2.x.

 **1.6.2** (November 8, 2013)